How to realize compact and non-compact localized states in disorder-free hypercube networks: Engineering Compact localized states

 is also a ZES.
-Interestingly, some superpositions in \eqref{super} can result in {\it destructive interference, leading thus to the formation and coexistence of the CLSs}, where only a fraction of the sites have nonzero amplitudes~\cite{Nori1990}.
+Some superpositions in \eqref{super} can result in {\it destructive interference, leading thus to the formation of the CLSs}, where only a fraction of the sites have nonzero amplitudes~\cite{Nori1990}. {Indeed, since each extended state $\psi_{0}^{k}$ in \eqref{super} is formed by the multiple tensor products of two eigenvectors $(1,1)^T$ and $(-1,1)^T$ of the generating matrix $S_k=\sigma_x$, according to Eqs.~(\ref{Sk}) and (\ref{eig}), their combinations can lead to destructive interference between their entries that differ only in sign.
+Since one can readily construct all $(2n)!/(n!)^2$ ZESs, one can subsequently form various combinations in \eqref{super} which result in the CLSs.
+One can show that there at least $2^n$ such zero-energy CLSs on the $2n$-dimensional hypercube.
+We elaborate on this in more detail in Appendix~\ref{AP1}.}

 We plot one of the realizations of such CLSs in \figref{fig7}.
 As can be seen from the graph, there are only a few nonzero peaks in the CLS, whereas other sites have strictly zero amplitude.
-Clearly, one can also find such a similarity transformation (a permutation matrix) for the Hamiltonian $H_8$ which will position all these nonzero peaks next to each other~\cite{Rontgen2018}.
+Clearly, one can also find such a similarity transformation (a permutation matrix) for the Hamiltonian $H_8$ which can reshuffle these nonzero peaks of the ZES~\cite{Rontgen2018}.

-Note that the Hamiltonian of an $n$-dimensional bosonic hypercube graph in \eqref{Hb} with everywhere $\nu(i)=0$, apart from the chiral symmetry, also respects parity symmetry, meaning that $H_n={\cal P}H_n{\cal P}$, where the parity operator ${\cal P}=\bigotimes\limits_{k=1}^n\sigma_x$, with $\sigma_x$ being the Pauli matrix.
+Note that the Hamiltonian of an $n$-dimensional bosonic hypercube graph in \eqref{Hb} with everywhere $\nu(i)=0$, apart from the chiral symmetry, also respects parity symmetry, meaning that $H_n={\cal P}H_n{\cal P}$, where the parity operator ${\cal P}=\bigotimes\limits_{k=1}^n\sigma_x$.
 Moreover, the zero-energy degenerate states $\psi_0^k$ share the same parity, implying that the superpositions in \eqref{super} are also eigenstates of the operator $\cal P$.
-Consequently, any perturbations that respect this symmetry will leave such CLSs unchanged.

 Regarding chiral symmetry, the degenerate states $\psi_0^k$ may enter the combination in \eqref{super} with opposite chirality; meaning that, in general, a superposition $\psi_0^{\rm s}$ is not the eigenstate of the operator $\cal C$.
 However, certain combinations of $\psi_0^k$ may form chiral eigenstates $\psi_0^{\rm s}$: ${\cal C}\psi_0^{\rm s}\equiv\psi_0^{\rm s}$, making them additionally robust against perturbations that respect this symmetry~\cite{Ramachandran2017}.